 Dear CIFA supporters and members of our community,

-Fashion history is a history of colonialism, racism, slavery, and white supremacy, all woven into the fabric of modern America and the world.
+Fashion history is a history of colonialism, xenophobia, racism, slavery, sweatshops, and white supremacy, all woven into the fabric of modern America and the world.
 And, at the same time, fashion has, and will continue to be, a ladder out of despair.
 We are doing our part to educate children by sewing critical awareness and proactive design thinking into their developing imaginations.
 We aim to educate children to be confident in their understanding of the world and their own relationship to it.
 As they grow, we disrupt these histories, envision healing and empowerment, and mend the torn souls of communities and nations.

 Founder and Director

 The Children’s Institute of Fashion Arts New York City.